 Chris Chapman - Trustee

-Chris is Managing Director of Andrews Estate Agents and a board member of Andrews Charitable Trust - whose support in Advantage Africa’s early years enabled the charity to become established and develop its first projects in East Africa.
+Chris recently retired as Managing Director of Andrews Estate Agents and is a board member of Andrews Charitable Trust - whose support in Advantage Africa’s early years enabled the charity to become established and develop its first projects in East Africa.
 Chris joined Andrews in 1981 as a Mortgage Consultant, having previously been a Life Inspector.
 He has enjoyed a full career in financial services, working at Natwest, Leeds Permanent Building Society, National Mutual Life and then Andrews.
-He is also a board member of the charity Dementia Adventure Trust which he joined in August 2014 when they first recieved establishment funding from ACT.
+He is also a Trustee of the charity Dementia Adventure Trust which he joined in August 2014 when they first recieved establishment funding from ACT.